You may wish to see page one first.

-The fountains in Boboli have several points in common with Roman fountains in the choice of subjects (tritons) in the use of small bronze additions, in providing the scene for mythological events (Andromeda chained to a rock, crying for help while the sea-monster sent by Poseidon emerges from the water) and in surprising the viewer with unexpected details.
+The fountains in Boboli have several points in common with Roman fountains in the choice of subjects (tritons) in the use of small bronze additions, in providing the scene for mythological events (Andromeda chained to a rock, crying for help while the sea-monster sent by Poseidon emerges from the water, an event which is depicted also in Villa d'Este in Tivoli) and in surprising the viewer with unexpected details.

 Detail of the fountain shown in the previous image on the left

-Lions at Annalena's gate in Boboli and in the Monument to Clemens XIII by Antonio Canova
+Lions at Annalena's gate in Boboli and in the Monument to Pope Clement XIII by Antonio Canova

-At the moment of leaving Boboli through Annalena's gate my attention was caught by the lion at its top: it was a true lion not one of the very humanized Renaissance and Baroque lions.
-It was most likely sculptured by someone who had seen the lions by Antonio Canova in the Monument to Clemens XIII.
+At the moment of leaving Boboli through Annalena's gate my attention was caught by the lion at its top: it was a true lion, not one of the very humanized Renaissance and Baroque lions.
+It was most likely sculptured by someone who had seen the lions by Antonio Canova in the Monument to Pope Clement XIII.